fmerg/pymerkle/docs/source/index.rst

 binary balanced, with all nodes except for the exterior ones (leaves) having two parents.
-This is attained as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a *bifurcation* node gets created so that *trees with the same number of leaves have always identical structure independently of their growing strategy*.
-This standardization is further crucial for:
+This is attained as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or replicating it, a *bifurcation* node is created so that *trees with the same number of leaves have identical structure independently of their growing strategy*.
+This standardization is also crucial for:

 * fast generation of consistency-proofs (based on additive decompositions in decreasing powers of 2)